KhiopsML/khiops-doc/docs/setup/pip.md

     ```

 === "Rocky Linux 8 and 9"
-    The default Python version on Rocky Linux 8 does not meet our requirements (Python 3.6), **please ensure a compatible Python version is installed before continuing**.
+    The default Python version on Rocky Linux 8 is 3.6, which does not meet our requirements (at least Python 3.8), **please ensure a compatible Python version is installed before continuing**.

     Then, you need to download and install the `khiops-core` package (via Yum) and then the Khiops library (via Pip).
 You can do this through the following command:
     ``` sh